Arts, Literature and Communication (ALC) Program

 The ALC program at St. Lawrence has been designed with special features in mind.

-• National cultural issues: Given its position at the crossroads of English and French cultural influences, St. Lawrence covers national cultural issues in two courses: Canadian Arts and Literature and Qu'est-ce qu'un classique québécois?, which are taken in the second semester.
+- National cultural issues: Given its position at the crossroads of English and French cultural influences, St. Lawrence covers national cultural issues in two courses: Canadian Arts and Literature and Le Québec à travers son art.
 This allows you to explore two perspectives of the crucial issue of identity at same time.

-• Third and fourth languages: St. Lawrence has built an expertise in two languages which are central to the Western cultural tradition: Spanish and German.
-We aim to bring you to a level of independence in both languages.
+- Third language: St. Lawrence has built an expertise in Spanish, a language central to the Western cultural tradition.
+We aim to bring you to a level of independence in this language.

-• Cultural diversity: In your final semester, you have the opportunity to explore contemporary cultural diversity through two courses.
+- Cultural diversity: In your final semester, you have the opportunity to explore contemporary cultural diversity through two courses.
 The Pop Fiction course addresses diversity through contemporary English-language literature.
-The Exploring Cultural Diversity course deals with diversity in countries associated with the foreign languages in the program (Spanish and German).
+The Exploring Cultural Diversity course deals with diversity in countries associated with the foreign language in the program (Spanish).
 Teachers and students may consider examining common themes in the various societies covered in the two courses.

-Starting in Fall 2024, there will be three parallel course sequences for each program and profile.
+Starting in Fall 2024, there are three parallel course sequences for each program and profile.

 If you are eligible to attend English school under the Charter of the French language and are in possession of a certificate granted by the Ministry of Education, you are considered a Certificate Holder.
 Your course sequence will then be determined by your results in the high school French course (1-2 or 3-4).
 For more information about Certificates, please consult the Ministry of Education’s website.